 The Injured Workers' Advocate

-The Center for Injured Workers, Inc. was created to help injured workers defend themselves
+The Center for Injured Workers, Inc. is created to help injured workers defend themselves

 against unscrupulous workers compensation insurance carriers who abuse, humiliate, and